d12frosted/elpa-mirror/gnu/denote-readme.txt

   • [Org dynamic blocks to insert links or backlinks]
   • [Org dynamic block to insert file contents]

-  Start by loading the relevant extension:

-  ┌────
-  │ (require 'denote-org-dblock)
-  └────

   A dynamic block gets its contents by evaluating a function that corresponds to the type of block.
 The block type and its parameters